God Himself, the Unique VII

 God allows mankind to manage all things and have lordship over them, but does man do a good job?
 Man destroys whatever he can.
 He is not simply unable to keep everything God made for him in its original condition—he has done the opposite and destroyed God’s creation.
 Mankind has moved the mountains, reclaimed land from the seas, and turned the plains into deserts where no man can live.
 Yet it is in the desert that man has made industry and built nuclear bases, sowing destruction everywhere.
 Now rivers are no longer rivers, the sea no longer the sea….
 Once mankind has broken the balance of the natural environment and its rules, his day of disaster and death is not far away; it is inevitable.
 When disaster comes, mankind will know the preciousness of everything God made for him and how important it is to mankind.
 For man, living in an environment whose winds and rains come in their time is like living in paradise.
 People do not realize that this is a blessing, but the moment they lose it all, they will see how rare and precious it is.
 And once it is gone, how would one get it back?
 What could people do if God were unwilling to create it again?
 Is there anything you could do?
 Actually, there is something you can do.
 It is very simple—when I tell you what it is, you will know immediately that it is feasible.
 How is it that man has found himself in his current state of existence?
 Is it because of his greed and destruction?
 If man ends this destruction, will his living environment not gradually right itself?
 If God does nothing, if God no longer wishes to do anything for mankind—that is to say, if He does not intervene in this matter—then mankind’s best solution would be to halt all the destruction and allow their living environment to return to its natural state.
 Putting an end to all this destruction means putting an end to the plunder and devastation of the things God has created.
 Doing so would allow the environment in which man lives to recover gradually, while failure to do so would result in an ever more odious environment for life whose destruction would quicken with time.
 Is My solution simple?
 It is simple and feasible, is it not?
 Simple indeed, and feasible for some people—but is it feasible for the vast majority of people on earth?
 (It is not.)
 For you, at the very least, is it feasible?
 (Yes.)
 What is it that causes you to say “yes”?
 Could it be said that it comes from a foundation of understanding God’s deeds?
 Could it be said that its condition is obedience to God’s sovereignty and plan?
 (Yes.)
 There is a way to change things, but that is not the topic we are discussing now.
 God is responsible for every single human life and He is responsible to the very end.
 God provides for you, and even if, in this environment destroyed by Satan, you have been sickened or polluted or violated, it does not matter—God will provide for you, and God will let you live on.
 You should have faith in this.
 God will not lightly allow a human being to die.

 Have you now come to feel something of the importance of recognizing that “God is the source of life for all things”?
 (Yes, we have.)
 What feelings do you have?
 Tell Me.
 (In the past, we never thought to connect the mountains, seas, and lakes with the actions of God.
 It was not until hearing God’s fellowship today that we understood these things have God’s deeds and wisdom within them; we see that even when God began creating all things, He had already imbued each thing with a destiny and His good will.
 All things are mutually reinforcing and interdependent and mankind is the ultimate beneficiary.
-What we heard today feels very fresh and novel—we have felt how real God’s actions are.
+What we heard today feels very fresh and novel—we have felt how practical God’s actions are.
 In the real world, in our daily lives, and in our encounters with all things, we see that this is so.)
 You have truly seen, have you not?
 God does not provide for mankind without a sound foundation; His provision is not just a few short words.
 God has done so much, and even the things you do not see are all for your benefit.
 Man lives in this environment, within all things that God created for him, where people and all things depend on each other.
 For example, plants exhale gases that purify the air, and people breathe the purified air and benefit from it; yet some plants are poisonous to people, while other plants counteract the poisonous plants.
 This is a wonder of God’s creation!
 But let us leave this topic for now; today, our discussion was mainly of the coexistence of man and the rest of creation, without which man cannot live.
 What is the importance of God’s creation of all things?
 Man cannot live without the rest, just as man needs air to live—if you were placed in a vacuum, you would soon die.
 This is a very simple principle that shows man cannot exist separately from the rest of creation.
 So, what attitude should man have toward all things?
 One that treasures them, protects them, makes efficient use of them, does not destroy them, does not waste them, and does not change them on a whim, for all things are from God, all things are His provision to mankind, and mankind must treat them conscientiously.
 Today we have discussed these two topics.
 Ponder them carefully and contemplate them well.
 Next time, we will discuss some things in more detail.
 This concludes today’s gathering.
 Goodbye!

 January 18, 2014